Chevron

 *Personal, Health, Social, Citizenship, and Emotional Learning (PHSCE) follows a modified SEAL-GD (social, emotional aspects of learning with global dimensions) curriculum, and is embedded within all lessons.
 Teachers ensure they explicitly teach this area within all units of learning.

-Over 10,000 schools in over 160 countries follow the Cambridge international curriculum.
-The curriculum is international in philosophy and approach, but can be tailored to local contexts Cambridge students study for Cambridge international qualifications which are accepted and recognised around the world.
-Schools can also combine the Cambridge International curriculum with national curricula.
-Cambridge students moving between Cambridge schools can continue their studies following the same curriculum.
+Over 10,000 schools in over 160 countries utilize the Cambridge international resources.
+The materials are international in philosophy and approach, but can be tailored to local contexts.
+While we follow our own international curriculum, the use of these resources ensures that our students are well-prepared for Cambridge international qualifications which are accepted and recognised around the world.
+Our school combines these high-quality resources with our own educational framework.
+Cambridge students moving between Cambridge schools can continue their studies supported by the same global resources.

-The Cambridge Pathway gives students a clear path for educational success from age 5 to 18.
-With a wide range of subjects, the Cambridge Pathway helps students discover new abilities and a wider world, and gives them the skills they need for life, so they can achieve at school, university and work.
-Its flexibility gives us the chance to shape the curriculum so that it is exciting and relevant for our students.
+The Cambridge Pathway provides our students with access to high-quality resources for educational success from age 5 to 18.
+With a wide range of subjects, the resources we utilize help students discover new abilities and a wider world, and gives them the skills they need for life, so they can achieve at school, university and work.
+The flexibility of these resources gives us the chance to shape our school's curriculum so that it is exciting and relevant for our students.

-The stages lead seamlessly from primary to secondary and pre-university years.
-Each stage – Cambridge Primary, Cambridge Lower Secondary, and Cambridge Upper Secondary – builds on the learners’ development from the previous one, but can also be offered separately.
-Similarly, each syllabus adopts a ‘spiral’ approach, building on previous learning to help advance students study.
-Our curriculum is compatible with other curricula, internationally relevant and sensitive to different needs and cultures and supports students with English as a first or second language.
+The resource stages lead seamlessly from primary to secondary and pre-university years.
+Each set of materials – Cambridge Primary, Cambridge Lower Secondary, and Cambridge Upper Secondary – builds on the learners’ development from the previous one.
+Similarly, the materials adopt a ‘spiral’ approach, building on previous learning to help advance students study.
+The resources we use are compatible with other educational frameworks, internationally relevant and sensitive to different needs and cultures and supports students with English as a first or second language.

-Cambridge programmes combine an emphasis on mastering subjects in depth with the development skills for study and work in the future.
+By utilizing Cambridge materials, we combine an emphasis on mastering subjects in depth with the development skills for study and work in the future.
 We value deep subject knowledge as well as the conceptual understanding that helps students make links between different aspects of a subject.
-We also encourage students to develop higher order thinking skills - problem solving, critical thinking, independent research, collaboration and presenting arguments.
+We also encourage students to develop higher order thinking skills - problem solving, critical thinking, independent research, collaboration and presenting arguments through the structured activities provided in these resources.
 These are transferable skills that will last a lifetime, preparing students for their future lives.
 They also make learning enjoyable and rewarding.

 School Opening Hours